 This is currently in effect during peak hours (5 am to 6 pm) times between May 27, 2022 through October 31, 2022.
 Reservations will not be sold at the park.
 New reservations are released on a rolling basis about a month in advance of the reservation date.

-In order to enter the park and travel Trail Ridge Road, you absolutely need a reservation!
+To enter the park and travel Trail Ridge Road during peak season, you absolutely need a reservation!

-A One Day Itinerary: Denver to Rocky Mountains & Back
+A One-Day Itinerary: Denver to the Rocky Mountains & Back

 7:00 AM – Leave Denver

 Pack a lunch before you leave.
-You won’t be exiting Trail Ridge Road until well after lunchtime, so it’s best to make sure you have snacks, food and drinks on hand.
+You won’t be exiting the park until well after lunchtime, so it’s best to make sure you have snacks, food and drinks on hand.

 If you are an early bird, leaving earlier would be a good option as well.
 The earlier you leave, the more deserted the park will be as you enter it.
 As mentioned above, Rocky Mountain National Park requires reserved timed entry tickets to enter during the peak visitation months, but that is only for people entering the park by 5am.